 The HLT instruction stops the execution of the logical processor on which it is executed and places it in a halted state until further notice (see the description of the HLT instruction in Chapter 3 of the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 2A).
 When a logical processor is halted, active logical processors continue to have full access to the shared resources within the physical package.
 Here shared resources that were being used by the halted logical processor become available to active logical processors, allowing them to execute at greater efficiency.
-When the halted logical processor resumes execution, shared resources are again shared among all active logical processors.
-(See Section 7.11.6.3, "Halt Idle Logical Processors," for more information about using the HLT instruction with processors supporting Hyper-Threading Technology.)
+When the halted logical processors (See Section 7.11.6.3, "Halt Idle Logical Processors," for more information about using the HLT instruction with processors supporting Intel Hyper-Threading Technology.)